 - Purchase order numbers, work order authorizations, or other billing codes, if applicable.

-Note: the third-party billing office does not handle bookstore-related purchases.
+Third-party billing does not allow for sponsor authorizations on bookstore-related purchases.
 Any authorizations regarding bookstore purchases need to be handled by the bookstore.

 Submit authorizations to: